zsomborbencsik/pallida-orientation-exam/javascript.md

  - use the `police` parameter to filter for police cars
  - use the `diplomat` parameter to filter for diplomat cars

-#### GET `/search/:make`
+#### GET `/search/:brand`

-This endpoint should return all the cars with the provided make in query parameter
+This endpoint should return all the cars with the provided brand in query parameter

 Example query: